phucd5/whisper-asr/README.md

 We evaluated our finetuned model on Google's Speech-to-Text and IBM Watson's Speech-to-Text

+### Configuration
+Before running the code, please make sure to update the following constants in the `evaluate_model.py` file to match your specific configuration:

+1. `HF_API_KEY`: Replace `"api_key"` with your Hugging Face API key.
+2. `WATSON_API_URL`: Replace `"api_url"` with your WATSON API URL.
+3. `WATSON_API_KEY`: Replace `"api_key"` with your WATSON API key.

+In addition, make sure to have a "key.json" file that represent Google's Cloud Credential found [here]https://console.cloud.google.com/apis/credentials.

 ### Command-line usage

 To perform the same evaluation we created a script `evaluate_industry_models` that can be ran with any Hugging Face dataset with with the following CLI arguments.